aaiiit/suwappu_protocol_handler/README.md

 == Prerequisities

 	*	Ubuntu
-	*	Barcode printer must be installed
+	*	Barcode printer must be installed for printing
+  * Scanner must be installed for scanning (scanimage -L)
+  * Dacal machine should be working through commands
 	* Chrome